AmrTawfeek/amralmohamdy/README.md

 ### 🚀 About Me
 🌟 Passionate about building robust, secure, and high-performance web apps using the latest **.NET** and **Angular** technologies.
-💡 I focus on clean architecture, maintainable code, and delivering real business value.
+💡 Focus on clean architecture, maintainable code, and delivering real business value.
-🎯 Always eager to learn new tools, design patterns, and best practices.
+🎯 Always learning new tools, design patterns, and best practices.
 🤝 Open for freelance projects, collaborations, and full-time opportunities.

 ---